Terminally Ill Adults (End of Life) Bill resources

 Introduction

 This page contains resources relating to the Terminally Ill Adults (End of Life) Bill introduced as a Private Member’s Bill by Kim Leadbeater MP.
-The current version of the Bill can be found here, as can details of its further stages through Parliament.
-An impact assessment, an equality impact assessment and a human rights memorandum have also been published (note the first two have been corrected since publication – the links take you to the current versions).
+The current version of the Bill can be found here.

-To see what amendments were made to the Bill, and by whom, at the Public Bill Committee, you can look at this (unofficial) version of the Bill I prepared following the Committee stage (note, at the point of preparing it, it was unclear precisely where some of the new clauses were going to be located; not all my guesses were correct).
+Unusually for a Private Members’ Bill, the Bill was scrutinised by a Public Bill Committee.
+The written evidence submitted (including from me) can be found here.
+Transcripts of the oral evidence sessions held between 28 January and 30 January can be found here.
+The House of Lords Library has published a report which includes a clause by clause explanation of the Bill as introduced in the Lords, explains changes made to it at report stage in the House of Commons and summarises the Commons third reading debate.
+To see what amendments were made to the Bill, and by whom, at the Public Bill Committee, you can also look at this (unofficial) version of the Bill I prepared following the Committee stage (note, at the point of preparing it, it was unclear precisely where some of the new clauses were going to be located; not all my guesses were correct).

 Background and context